shopsys/shopsys/docs/cookbook/jenkins-configuration.md

 This will prompt you to set `composer token` in github, click on a link and set it.
 Now we got it set up for all branches, since our composer folder is mounted on localhost.

+***Note:** During composer installation there will be installed 3-rd party software as dependencies of Shopsys Framework with licenses that are described in document [Open Source License Acknowledgements and Third-Party Copyrights](../../open-source-license-acknowledgements-and-third-party-copyrights.md)*

 ### Done
 Now just start `Jenkins autojobs` tool again.